jergason/blorg/_posts/2017-12-12-vim-plugins-i-forgot.md

 ![demo of easymotion plugin][easymotion]

-Some of you haved ignore what is happening in this gif and are getting ready to ask ask what font that is and also what editor I'm using.
+Some of you have ignored what is happening in this gif and are getting ready to ask ask what font that is and also what editor I'm using.
 I have accepted this as the cost of showing pictures of code on the internet.
 The editor is emacs and the font is Times New Roman.

 I hope to someday be the kind of person for whom this plugin makes a difference.
 I have spent 20 minutes reading about it and it takes me a few seconds every time I use it to remember how it works which means so far it has saved me negative 25 minutes.